piscue/network-midi-hub/README.md

 ![Ableton MIDI Setup](ableton-midi-setup.jpg)

-Don't be fooled by inputs and output _dislexia_, If doesn't work at the first time, just switch to the oposite on you application.
+Don't be fooled by inputs and output _dislexia_, If doesn't work at the first time, just switch to the opposite on you application.

 The client "autoguess" if it's ran on Windows OS, to switch to this specific configuration.